Skip to main content

 Over in poll #4 quite a few people expressed disappointment at Godley and Creme's 'Under Your Thumb' falling behind OMD's 'Joan Of Arc' and Hazel O'Connor's 'Will You?'

-There was a lot of love for 'Stray Cat Strut', 'New Life' and 'Girls on Film', but not so much for the five songs below, all of which we said goodbye to tonight:
+There was a lot of love for 'Stray Cat Strut', 'New Life' and 'Girls on Film', but not so much for the five songs below:

 Day 14 - Tuesday 19th August